Medical

 More access to Mental healthcare treatments

-Increase in patients’ visit.
+Increase in mental health patients’ visit.

 Better Mental Healthcare Service at rural areas

-Provide Antenatal care (ANC) services and to link Eligible families to ASHA
+Provide Antenatal care (ANC) services

 Better Mother-child care